domo-domino-desu/toc-20260824-zh/README.md

 This is the source material for the textbook *Theory of Computation* by Jim Hefferon.

+The text covers standard material for an undergraduatge theory
+class: models of computation and in particular Turing machines, unsolvability and the Halting problem, Finite State machines and regular languages, computational complexity and P vs NP.

+There are more than eight hundred exercises, with fully-worked answers to each.
+There are PDF slides suitable for classroom use.
+And, there are video lectures on my YouTube channel (these are particularly useful for those studying the material on their own).

-Get a PDF at the book's home page.
+The easiest way to use this work is to get a PDF at the book's home page.
+See the link below.

-The text has more than eight hundred exercises and comes with complete answers to each, at the same site.
-Also there are the in-class slides that I use.
-And, there are videos on my YouTube channel for people who are reading this work on their own; the link is at the above site.

 ## Status

-This is a draft.
-I used it in the springs of 2018-2021, and am using it now, in the spring of 2022.
+Ready to be used by others.
+I used it in class from 2018 through 2022.
+For the bump to version 1.0 I only have to clean up the repository files, but the material is all set.

+Recent developments:
+  0) The book had a number of usability issues worked out in the most recent run-through.
+  1) Makefile compilation means the source contains all materials.
-Under development are Jupyter notebooks to illustrate topics such as Turing machines, including Universal Turing machines, regular expressions, and SAT solvers.
-I use the Scheme-descendent language Racket.
+  2) New Jupyter notebooks to illustrate topics such as Universal Turing machines, regular expressions, and SAT solvers.

 ## Home page